eqmh/multitressor/Satellite_Data_Documentation.md

 9. VIIRS-SNPP Ocean Color 7-Day means for the Southeast US (29N to 40.5N; -82E to -73E)
 ERDDAP Link: http://131.247.136.200:8080/erddap/griddap/vsnpp_oc_7d_seus.graph

+#### PACE-OCI files have a different file structure from MODIS and VIIRS.
+The Ocean Color product suite is further categorized into an "AOP" suite for Apparent Optical Properties (e.g. remote sensing reflectance) and a "BGC" product suite for derived geophysical parameters such as chlorophyll-a concentration.
+There is also and "IOP" product suite for Inherent Optical Properties (e.g. absorption and scattering).
+No IOP files are served by the USF ERDDAP server at this time, although they may be added later.

 10. PACE-OCI OC AOP (incl. hyperspectral Rrs and nflh) 1-Day composite for South Florida (24N to 31N; -85E to -78.5E) ERDDAP Link: http://131.247.136.200:8080/erddap/griddap/pace_oc_aop_1d_sfl.graph